CRPS-Optimal Binning for Univariate Conformal Regression: Acknowledgements

 \section{Acknowledgements}

+The author acknowledges Prof. Alexander Gammerman for his helpful guidance and Matteo Fontana for providing pointers to relevant prior work.
 The author used Claude (Anthropic) as a writing and coding assistant during the preparation of this manuscript.
 Claude assisted with drafting and editing prose, implementing experiment scripts, and making \LaTeX{} edits.
 The method, proofs, experimental design, and all intellectual content are the author's own.